duyang92/lifesketch-paper/README.md

 ```
 <timestamp> <source IP> <destination IP> <source port> <destination port> <operation>
 ```
-where `<operation>` is either 1 (for insertion) or 0 (for deletion).
+where `<operation>` is either 1 (for insertion) or 0 (for deletion), which is determined based on SYN/FIN signals.

-> Additionally, due to the large size of the original dataset, we don't include the original dataset in this repository.
+Due to the large size of the original dataset, we do not include it in this repository.
+Instead, we provide a small demo dataset in the data folder for illustration and testing.

 ### How to build